-- A fully charged battery must always be installed for safety reasons, even when operating from an external power supply, so that continuous ventilation is not interrupted in the absence of external power. - The use of batteries, other than those specified, may cause the ventilator to fail and/or endanger the patient and operator. - Connect the ventilator to an external electrical source right away if the "Battery Empty" alarm is triggered.
+- A fully charged battery must always be installed for safety reasons, even when operating from an external power supply, so that continuous opeation is not interrupted in the absence of external power.
+Never run the ventilator with the battery removed or unplugged. - The use of batteries, other than those specified, may cause the ventilator to fail and/or endanger the patient and operator. - Connect the ventilator to an external electrical source right away if the "Battery Empty" alarm is triggered.